OSC/ood-documentation/source/authentication/oidc.rst

 OpenID Connect
 --------------

+This is a summary of using OpenID Connect for authentication.
+Two example OpenID Connect identity providers we have documented include :ref:`Dex <authentication-dex>` and :ref:`Keycloak <authentication-tutorial-oidc-keycloak-rhel7>`.

 The following prerequisites need to be satisfied:

 - A OIDC IdP server deployed, e.g., ``idp.example.com`` (outside of scope of this document)